Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics: Trade-offs Among NFQCs in Generated Code

+According to the results reported in \autoref{tab:gpt-instance}, \autoref{tab:ds-instance}, and \autoref{tab:sonnet-instance}, for some instances, changes in one NFQC coincide with changes in others, indicating interactions and trade-offs between different NFQCs.

-For GPT-4o, maintainability optimization often leads to improvements in both security and runtime, with security scores reaching 100\% improvement for most instances.
-It also reduces memory usage in many patches.
-In contrast, the security optimization produces too few resolved instances to support a general conclusion.
-Runtime optimization tends to degrade the other three NFQCs, with particularly pronounced declines in maintainability and memory.
-For example, in the case of \textit{django\_\_django-13933}, runtime optimization results in a 761.77\% performance decrease in memory usage compared to the baseline generated patches.
-Compared with runtime optimization, memory optimization doesn't improve memory usage consistently across all resolved instances, but it enhances the performance of the other NFQCs on some instances.
+For GPT-4o, although maintainability optimization does not reduce maintainability issues for all generated patches, the patches produced under maintainability optimization exhibit lower runtime and memory usage than the baseline patches for most instances, with the exception of \textit{django-15851}.
+Runtime optimization tends to degrade the other three NFQCs, especially for memory usage.
+For example, in the case of \textit{django-13933}, runtime optimization results in a rise from 20.57 MB to 177.27 MB in memory usage compared to the baseline generated patches.
+Compared with runtime optimization, memory optimization improves the runtime and memory usage of eight resolved instances, but increases the memory usage of \textit{xarray-5131}.

-For DeepSeek-Reasoner, maintainability is the most vulnerable NFQC.
-Across the four optimizations, maintainability optimization leads to an increase in maintainability issues for most instances, while security and memory optimizations also reduce maintainability performance.
-Notably, the \textit{pydata\_\_xarray-5131} shows improvements in maintainability under the three NFQC optimizations except security.
+For DeepSeek-Reasoner, maintainability and security optimizations lead to increases in maintainability and security issue counts in a small number of instances.
+Notably, the \textit{xarray-5131} shows improvements in maintainability under the three NFQC optimizations except security.
 Runtime optimization produces more mixed effects.
-It improves maintainability, security, and memory usage for the majority of instances, but a few cases (\eg \textit{django\_\_django-14238}) exhibit clear regressions.
+It improves maintainability, security, and memory usage for the majority of instances, but a few cases (\eg \textit{django-14238}) exhibit clear regressions.

-Claude-Sonnet-4 displays a similar pattern.
-Maintainability is again the most affected NFQC, with nearly all optimizations causing significant degradation in maintainability for most instances, except for \textit{mwaskom\_\_seaborn-3190} and \textit{pydata\_\_xarray-5131}, which consistently improved by all optimizations.
-Security optimization is particularly detrimental, with maintainability performance declining by as much as 719.05\%.
-Unlike DeepSeek-Reasoner, security optimization occasionally produces gains in runtime and memory usage.
-In addition, runtime and memory optimization do not exhibit strong trade-offs; instead, they often improve both runtime and memory performance simultaneously.
+Claude-Sonnet-4 exhibits a similar pattern.
+Maintainability optimization leads to increased maintainability issue counts in a small number of instances (django-16527 and django-11133), and it also results in a substantial increase in memory usage for \textit{django-16595}.

+\autoref{tab:significance_summary} shows the results of our statistical analysis using the Wilcoxon signed-rank test.
+The results show statistically significant and practically meaningful improvements primarily for runtime and memory metrics.